Being a Couple Foster Carer with Sunbeam

-At Sunbeam Fostering Agency we recruit foster carers from a wide range of backgrounds, races, religions and sexual orientations.
+At Sunbeam Fostering Agency we recruit foster carers from a wide range of background, race, religion and sexual orientation.
 We encourage people from all backgrounds including couples, to become foster carers and aim to dispel any misconceptions surrounding fostering.

-Sunbeam profiles one of our couple foster carers and how their honest experiences can inspire others to foster.
+Sunbeam profiles one of our couple foster carers and how their honest experience can inspire others to foster.
 M and T live in London and are foster carers with Sunbeam Fostering Agency.

 What is it like being a foster carer?

 It has it’s challenges, you always seem to be doing something, when you are not with the kids there are report logs, training and visits from, or to, other professional care workers, but the rewards from giving children in your care love and life experiences they have not had before is amazing.

 What made you decide to become foster carer?

 My wife was a child minder and we noticed the short term value she brought to these children’s lives; doing this full time 24/7 would create the same values but long term to children in our care.
 I was coming up for retirement with the Police and this would give me more time to be involved and supplement my service pension.

 What strengths have helped you as foster carer?